SovereignCloudStack/standards/Standards/scs-0402-v1-status-page-openapi-spec-decision.md

 #### SeverityValue

 A `SeverityValue` is an unsigned integer ranging from 0 to 100 inclusively.
 It MUST be utilized by an `Impact` when referenced by a requested `Component` to gauge the severity of the impact on that component.
 It MUST be added to an `Impact` when referenced by an `Incident`, when its created.
 While being described as an unsigned integer, implementing this value MAY not require it to be an uint data type in any form, because its range even fits in a signed int8 (byte) data type.
+Each severity value SHOULD be unique, as multiple severities with the same value will be ambiguous.

 ### API objects